zblanco/libu/README.md

 ### Chat

-Chat features are a classic for Elixir/Phoenix demos.
+Chat features are a classic for Elixir/Phoenix Libus.
 I wanted to deviate from the typical Phoenix Chat implementation that uses Ecto and Postgres for persistence and implement the query layer entirely in-memory.
 We can do this by event-sourcing our chat features and projecting our query state into ETS.
 We can easily layer on Text Analysis features to provide live insight into a conversation.

 ### Identity